Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - [CWNP: Basics of MAC Architecture – Part 2 of 3 :: Management, Control & Data Frames](https://www.cwnp.com/802.11-mac-series-ndash-basics-mac-architecture-ndash-part-2-3/)

 ## ⚙️🛜💊 802.11 MAC Frames :: `Management`
+_IEEE 802.11-2020 9.3.3 (PV0) ::_

+- The function of 802.11 management frames is to **manage the BSS**.

-_IEEE 802.11-2020 9.3.3 (PV0) :: Management frames are used to manage the connections and maintenance of communication between devices within a WLAN.
-These frames are crucial for tasks such as discovering and joining networks, authenticating devices, and maintaining network associations._
+Management frames are used to manage the connections and maintenance of communication between devices within a WLAN.
+These frames are crucial for tasks such as discovering and joining networks, authenticating devices, and maintaining network associations.

+A BSS (Basic Service Set) is a group of STAs (stations) that share a common SSID (Service Set Identifier) and communicate with each other through an AP (access point) or directly in an ad hoc mode.
+Management frames are one of the three types of 802.11 frames, along with control and data frames.
+Management frames are used to establish, maintain, and terminate associations between STAs and APs, as well as to advertise and discover BSSs, exchange security information, report errors, and perform other management functions.

 **Primary functions of Management Frames:**
 - **`Network discovery and association`**: Frames like Beacon, Probe Request, and Probe Response are used by devices to discover networks and initiate connections. <br><br>